netlify-templates/victor-hugo/site/content/press/adding-fun-and-competition-to-wearable-device-may-improve-exercise-results-finds-jama-study.md

 ---
-articlename: Adding fun and competition to wearable device may improve exercise results, finds JAMA study
+title: Adding fun and competition to wearable device may improve exercise results, finds JAMA study
 date: '2019-10-02'
 summary: Another reference the JAMA study using Way to Health.
 “Most interventions are